crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 ## Wednesday 20211110-1630 - 20211110-1645: 15 minutes

+## Friday 20211112-1315 - 20211112-1330: 15 minutes

-    Check maps example
+    + Check maps example
-    Make dynamic map example using screengridlayer

-    Make it possible for author to override mapbox version Consider make separate option for printer friendly
+    map-pydeck-screengrid
+    _ map-pydeck-screen-grid

+Let's get the mapbox example working today and then we can try screengridlayer afterwards.

+    _ Option 1: Use regular expression to match .css
+    _ Option 2: Hardcode .css into route
+    Option 3: Serve styles at /styles/x.css

+STYLE_ROUTE was conflicting with ECHOES_ROUTE so we put STYLE_ROUTE into a separate namespace.

+    + See what happens if we try to run and serve the show-maps example

+    _ Option 1: Put script inline after each html Option 2: Gather scripts at bottom

+## Friday 20211112-1415 - 20211112-1430: 15 minutes

+    Option 1: Get view renderer instance
+        for each view renderer, generate additional styles and scripts and htmls _ Option 2: Make new view renderer instance use class static variables

+    ImageRender
+    ImageRenderer
+    ImageRendererView
+    ImageView
+    ImageViewRenderer

+    _ self.variable_views
+    _ self.variable_view_by_view
+    _ self.render_by_view
+    _ self.render_by_view_name
+    _ self.renderers
+    _ self.view_by_view_name
+    _ self.view_by_name
+    self.renderer_by_view
+    self.renderer_by_view_name
+    self.variable_view_by_view_name
+    self.variable_view_by_name

+    variable_view.render(type_name, variable_definition)
+    _ variable_view.render(variable_definition, type_name)

+    variable_view = self.variable_view_by_name[view_name]
+    variable_view.render(type_name, variable_definition)

+    variable_view.style_definitions
+    variable_view.script_definitions

 # Schedule

+    Define ImageView
+    Define MapMapboxView
+    Define MapPyDeckScreenGridView

+    Initialize variable_view_by_name using classes
+    Initialize variable_view_by_name using classes loaded from importlib Implement variable_view.render
+    Return variable_view.style_definitions
+    Return variable_view.script_definitions
+    Consider renaming body_content to content

+    Separate render_variable_from into a separate method
+    Consider pre initializing views for error checking Import ImageView or MapMapboxView or TextView
+    self.

+    Add map to render_variable_from

+    Make it possible for author to override mapbox version Restore maps functionality

+    Consider make separate option for printer friendly Check that map displays in print

+    Make it possible to navigate back from report
+    Do not show navigation in print

 ## Phase 0

-    Restore maps functionality
-    Check that map displays in print
     Enable imports for serving multiple reports
+    Make dynamic map example using screengridlayer

 ## Phase 1